ShaikhBorhanUddin/Inventory_Management/solutions.md

 |2468      |Sofia Burnett     |1          |
 |2396      |Jon Petersen      |1          |

-# Q11: Which employee has been working the longest (oldest hire date)?
+# Q11: Which employees has been working the longest (oldest hire date)?

+The question holds significant value in the context of business intelligence (BI) as it highlights employee tenure and organizational loyalty.
+Identifying long-serving employees helps companies recognize and reward experience, dedication, and institutional knowledge—qualities that can positively influence productivity, team morale, and customer satisfaction.
+From an HR and operational perspective, such insights support strategic decisions around succession planning, mentoring programs, and retaining critical human capital that contributes to the organization's stability and continuity.

 ## Solution
 ```SQL
 SELECT